jwetapatel/Credit_Risk_Analysis/README.md

 - All the Models analysis is trying to find the best model that can detect if a loan is high risk or not.
 Becasue of that, we need to find a model that lets the least amount of high risk loans pass through undetected.
 That correlating statistic for this is the recall rate for high risk.

 - The Ensemble models brought a lot more improvment specially on the sensitivity of the high risk credits.
 The EasyEnsembleClassifier model shows a recall of 92% so it detects almost all high risk credit.
-On another hand, with a low precision, a lot of low risk credits are still falsely detected as high risk which would penalize the bank's credit strategy and infer on its revenue by missing those business opportunities.
+On another hand, with a low precision.

+- After analyzing all these statastics I would recommend to use Easy Ensemble Classifying model for predicting high risk loans.